Describe your style in 5 adjectives.

 What are your favourite wedding traditions for rings?

 I love that some traditions are being bucked or adapted as weddings change, as once upon a time it wasn't necessarily rings you exchanged, just identifiable tokens.
-Gay men buying matching engagement watches, people getting tattoos on their ring finger, none-ring wearers transforming heirloom rings into wedding necklaces.
-It's all exchanging tokens!
+Now we're seeing men giving matching engagement watches, people getting tattoos on their ring finger, none-ring wearers transforming heirloom rings into wedding necklaces.
+It's all about exchanging tokens!